Medium (website): Users

 Medium does not publish official user stats on its website.
 According to US blogs, the platform had about 60 million monthly visitors in 2016.
 In 2015, the total numbers of users was about 25 million.

 Platform

 The platform software provides a full WYSIWYG user interface when editing online, with various options for formatting provided as the user edits over rich text format.

 Once an entry is posted, it can be recommended and shared by other people, in a similar manner to Twitter.
 Posts can be upvoted in a similar manner to Reddit, and content can be assigned a specific theme, in the same way as Tumblr.

-In August 2017, Medium replaced their Recommend button with a "clap" feature, which readers can click multiple times to signify how much they enjoyed the article.
+In August 2017, Medium replaced their Recommend button with a "clap" feature, which readers can click multiple times (up to 50 per story) to signify how much they enjoyed the article.
 Medium announced that payment to authors will be weighted based on how many "claps" they receive.

 Users can create a new account using a Facebook or Google account.
 Users may also sign up using an e-mail address, when they are signing up using the mobile app of Medium.com.